 Infidelity is a prominent theme throughout the play, however, it is glorified.
 Charudatta is a man married to a devout wife, who’s ready to do anything and everything for her husband, and also has a small adorable son.
-He is also a brahmin, who preaches at temples, and is known for his generosity.
-However, he falls for a courtesan, and openly proclaims his love for Vasantasena, without even considering what his wife would think of his newfound love.
+He is also a Brahmin, who preaches at temples and is known for his generosity.
+However, he falls for a courtesan, and openly proclaims his love for Vasantasena, without even considering what his wife would suffer due to his newfound love.

 Vasantasena, on the other hand, is equally insensitive to the feelings of a wife, whose husband has become her lover.
 She begins a romance, which would undoubtedly have been a heart-breaking time for the wife.
 Similarly, she loves Charudatta’s son, Rohasena, and tries to please him by giving him gems.
 And in the end, both the lovers convince the wife, who doesn’t resist at all, to accept their relationship.

-Being excessively generous makes Charudatta experience poverty and all the piercing truths that came along with it.
-His friends abandon him, and once who helped others, was seeing the role reversal.
-The story shows how poverty brings out the true colors of people, who claimed to be well-wishers during the spring and desert us during autumn.
+Being excessively generous makes Charudatta experience poverty and all the piercing truths that come along with it.
+His friends abandoned him, and once who helped others, saw the role reversal.
+The story shows how poverty brings out the true colours of people, who claimed to be well-wishers during the spring and desert us during autumn.

 Jealousy is one of the purest forms of emotion, and closely analyzing Mrichchakatika makes us realize that it is present within two characters, Sansthanaka and Maitreya.
 Sansthanaka desperately craves for Vasantasena, whether in love or lust, can’t be said.
 When he realizes that it is Charudatta, and not him, who she loves, he becomes furious and conspires a tragedy, which eventually fails.
 He almost kills Vasantasena, for he couldn’t bear the woman he wanted for himself to be in the arms of another man.
 Out of jealousy, he falsely accuses Charudatta of the murder of the courtesan and has him almost killed too.

-Maitreya, on the other hand, is a poor brahmin, who overtly hates his fate, but inwardly is insecure and jealous of those living a higher worldly life than him and his friend Charudatta.
-Nonetheless, his jealousy is quite different than that of Sansthanaka, and he will never commit something as heinous crimes as the latter.
-However, even if wanted to, who couldn’t commit such a huge crime, because he was poor, and he himself would’ve ended in serious trouble, unlike Sansthanaka.
+Maitreya, on the other hand, is a poor Brahmin, who overtly hates his fate, but inwardly is insecure and jealous of those living a higher worldly life than him and his friend Charudatta.
+Nonetheless, his jealousy is quite different than that of Sansthanaka, and he will never commit heinous crimes as the latter, even if wanted to.

 Likewise, the friendship between Charudatta and Maitreya is also quite strong, though, unlike Sharvilaka and Aryaka, theirs is bonded by mutual disdain and poverty, rather than the adventure of rebellion.
 Nevertheless, Maitreya comes across a very helpful friend, as he goes against his will to help his friend have a love affair with a courtesan.
 In fact, despite disliking Vasantasena, he frequently meets her on Charudatta’s requests.

 All is well that ends well, and this is what we get in the end, hope.
 The tyrant Plaka commits atrocities and plunders the weak, but he is replaced by the destined and just king Aryaka.
-Sansthanaka does whatever he could, still, he became an example of “crime never pays”.
-Charudatta and Vasantasena reuniting gives joy, and it increases when Charudatta forgives Sansthanaka in the end.
+Sansthanaka does whatever he can, but still, he becomes an example of “crime never pays”.
+Charudatta and Vasantasena reuniting give joy, and it increases when Charudatta forgives Sansthanaka in the end.

 Sudraka’s Mrichchakatika is a masterpiece in its own regard, and unlike Kalidasa’s Shakuntala, has universal appeal to it.
 It is one of the only Indian literary works in Sanskrit which has been adapted and researched upon more in the west than in India.
 And that’s not difficult to understand why it is so.